codeRIT/brickhack.io/README.md

 All development work should be done locally in a new branch and/or fork.
 Then, make a pull request to have the code merged into the develop branch.
 Once the develop branch gets to a good state, it gets merged into the master branch for a production deployment.

 Code pushed to any `codeRIT/brickhack.io` branch will automatically build on [Travis CI](https://travis-ci.org/codeRIT/brickhack.io) for tests.
 Any build on the develop or master branches will also trigger a deploy to our instance(s) of [Dokku](https://github.com/progrium/dokku) - staging for develop, production for master.
+Performance data of the production environment is available on [Skylight](https://oss.skylight.io/app/applications/qJBgRrLwFH2L).

 See the [Production Environment Setup](https://github.com/codeRIT/brickhack.io/wiki/Production-Environment-Setup) page for details.